Best AI Visibility Tools for Tracking AI Search (2026)

 Here’s something most tool-focused articles won’t tell you: citation tracking might not be the KPI you think it is.

-An Ahrefs study of 75,000 brands found that branded web mentions show the strongest correlation (0.664) with AI Overview brand visibility.
-That correlation was roughly three times stronger than backlinks (0.218).
-Translation: what other people say about you across the web matters more for AI visibility than anything you do on your own site.
+So what’s the real goal?
+Getting your brand NAME mentioned in the answer itself - not just being a cited source at the bottom that nobody clicks.
+An Ahrefs study of 75,000 brands found that branded web mentions show the strongest correlation (0.664) with AI Overview brand visibility - roughly three times stronger than backlinks (0.218).
+What other people say about you across the web matters more for AI visibility than anything you do on your own site.

-How to Not Waste Your First 30 Days With a New Tool
+How to Not Waste Your First 30 Days

 I burned my first month on Profound tracking 50 prompts I thought were clever, only to realize half of them were too branded to be useful.
 My share-of-voice numbers looked great because I’d accidentally stacked the deck.
 Here’s what I’d do differently: